ljshores/amazing_race_analysis/README.md

 Top3:[('Age_y', 0.193), ('Age_x', 0.186), ('Avg_Age', 0.184), ('Age_Diff', 0.123), ('Same_State', 0.048)]

 ## Final Thoughts
 Looking at the results above, it’s safe to say that predicting teams is a very challenging task.
 With limited and imbalanced data, accurate predictions that both capture winners (recall) but also do not identify a bunch of non-winners as winners (precision) is hard to come by.
+However, on average (cross validation) using our best models we have a little more than a 50% chance of getting both metrics correct

 We tried utilizing text data as features to improve the model, and it did in many instances with predicting winning teams for some of the models and resampling methods.
 This shows the possible value of wringing semantic meaning out of words, and thus how NLP techniques like Word2Vec can be helpful in accomplishing this.
 But it is worth mentioning that more time and effort still can be put into making these word representations and categorizations more meaningful.

 Finally, if I were to move forward as a betting woman, I would put my energy into improving the model that predicts if a team will make it to the top 3 teams in the race.
-The undersampled models here consistently had a precision that hovered around a third, meaning that one third of the predictions that the models made for top 3 teams were actually true.
-And the strongest model here, the random forest, had a recall of 73%, meaning that it correctly captured 73% of the teams that made it to the top 3.
+The strongest model here, the random forest, had an average recall of ~60%, meaning that it correctly captured 60% of the teams that made it to the top 3.
 Of course there is room for improvement, but I think these numbers are encouraging considering the challenges we were working with.

 In the future, I hope to harness more text data that I scraped about the contestants and NLP methods to see if it could improve our predictions.